-- Accommodate the puppy’s training and socialisation into their daily routine, including regular training sessions at different locations around Adelaide during business hours.
+- Accommodate the puppy’s training and socialisation into their daily routine, including regular training sessions at different locations around Adelaide and Yorke Peninsula during business hours.

 - Ensure puppies are not left alone for more than four hours.
 This may mean developing flexible work or study arrangements so the puppy can attend your workplace.

 Your home will need to meet this criteria: